Austin Ejide

 Augustine "Austin" Amamchukwu Ejide (born 8 April 1984) is a Nigerian former professional footballer who played as a goalkeeper.
-His name, Amamchukwu, means "I know God".

-Born in Onitsha, Anambra State, Ejide has played for Gabros International and SC Bastia in Corsica, which competes in Ligue 2 of the French Football League.
-He played for Israeli Premier side Hapoel Be'er Sheva until May 2015, and is now playing for Hapoel Hadera F.C.
+Ejide played for Gabros International and Bastia in Corsica, which competed in Ligue 2.
+He played for Israeli Premier side Hapoel Be'er Sheva until May 2015, and later played for Hapoel Hadera.

 Club career

-Ejide started his career with Gabros International where he had an amazing season before joining Étoile du Sahel.
+Ejide was born in Onitsha, Anambra State.
+He started his career with Gabros International where he had an good season before joining Étoile du Sahel.
 With the Tunisian club, he reached two CAF Champions League finals.

-In 2006, Ejide joined SC Bastia of the French Ligue 2, where he spent three years before moving to Israeli team Hapoel Petah Tikva.
-Where he rescued the team from relegation.
-Ejide moved to Hapoel Be'er Sheva in 2012, where he played until the end of the 2014\2015 season.
-2017/2018 Ejide kept 27 games and gracefully kept 15 clean sheets.
-The shot stopper earned a spot for Hapoel Hadera F.C in the Israel Premier League.
-The gentle giant is considered a Saviour in the city of Hadera for bringing them back to League 1 after 39 years of being in the Second or Third League.
+In 2006, Ejide joined Bastia of the French Ligue 2, where he spent three years before moving to Israeli team Hapoel Petah Tikva, where he rescued the team from relegation.

+Ejide moved to Hapoel Be'er Sheva in 2012, where he played until the end of the 2014–15 season.
+2017–18 Ejide kept 27 games and kept 15 clean sheets.
+The shot stopper earned a spot for Hapoel Hadera in the Israeli Premier League.